Why You Shouldn’t Care What Your Parents Think

 I come from a Chinese ethnic background.
 I know what you’re thinking.
 Straight A’s, prep schools, piano lessons, and the like.

 However, I didn’t play the piano.
 Luckily I wasn’t musically talented whatsoever, but that didn’t get me out of the swim team.
+Another extracurricular that was meant for my “benefit”.

 “Did you know that Andrew got into Harvard?”, my mother asked.
 “Suzy didn’t get Bs in AP Calculus.
 Johnny won first in states.”
+Some parents are more subtle.
+You mileage may vary.
+These are some of my conversations with my mother.

 As an impressionable and sensitive teenager I took a lot of those words to heart.
 I was not immune to them.
 Like most teenagers we wanted to win our parents approval and adoration.
 Is that so much to ask for?